Running for health: A cost benefit analysis

 - Joggers are more likely to run for health reasons rather than performance and fitness specific reasons.

-- The faster you move on your feet the greater your energy output: also depends on many other factors: gender, body weight, and level of fitness
+- The faster you move on your feet the greater your energy output: also depends on many other factors: gender, body weight, level of fitness, and distance travelled

 Benefits of jogging and running